vcvpaiva/NetworkMathematics/README.md

+(A place to collect the work happening at the Hausdorff Institute of Mathematics [Prospects of Formal Mathematics](https://www.mathematics.uni-bonn.de/him/programs/current-trimester-program/him-trimester-program-prospects-of-formal-mathematics) programme.)

 # NetworkMathematics

-A place to collect the work happening at the Hausdorff Institute of Mathematics [Prospects of Formal Mathematics](https://www.mathematics.uni-bonn.de/him/programs/current-trimester-program/him-trimester-program-prospects-of-formal-mathematics) programme.

 Talks given about it:
 * At Topos Institute https://www.youtube.com/watch?v=DAuB6F90KtQ (Oct 2023)